page === 'home' && ( )

 Refacing makes sense when:

-- The kitchen layout is working and you do not want to change it
+• The kitchen layout is working and you do not need to change it

-- Budget is a factor relative to full replacement
+• Budget is a constraint relative to full replacement

 Refacing does not make sense when:

-- Cabinet boxes have water damage or are structurally compromised
+• Cabinet boxes have water damage or structural deterioration

-- Drawer boxes are failing or the internal storage organization needs to change substantially
+• Drawer boxes are failing or the internal storage organization needs substantial change

 4. Open Shelving and Glass Doors to Break Up Solid Cabinet Runs